Diana Chapman Walsh: Publications

 Walsh has published on topics related to the organization and financing of health care services, the conservation of health, the prevention and treatment of substance abuse, the health effects of work and on a number of issues in higher education.
 Her empirical studies have appeared in professional and scholarly journals such as the New England Journal of Medicine, Health Affairs and the Journal of the American Medical Association, and she is the author of reviews, essays, commentaries, and case studies.
 She has written, edited and co-edited twelve books, including a nine-volume series on industry and health care published by Springer-Verlag, a study of the practice of medicine within corporations, Corporate Physicians: Between Medicine and Management, Yale University Press, 1987, a co-edited monograph entitled Society and Health and published by Oxford University Press, and an essay, "Trustworthy Leadership", published by the Fetzer Institute.

 The MIT Press will publish her memoirs, tentatively titled The Claims of Life: A Memoir, in Fall 2023.

 Other positions

 Walsh currently serves as chair of the board of the Broad Institute of MIT and Harvard, as a member of the corporation of the Massachusetts Institute of Technology.
 She is a trustee of the Henry J. Kaiser Family Foundation and of the Institute for Healthcare Improvement.
-She was a director of the State Street Corporation from 1999–2007 and a trustee of Amherst College from 1998-2010.
+She was a director of the State Street Corporation from 1999 to 2007 and a trustee of Amherst College from 1998 to 2010.
 She is a member of the American Academy of Arts and Sciences and of Phi Beta Kappa.